Link Search Menu Expand Document

 Use the following command to restore an EBS volume that was encrypted as encrypted (no additional flags are required):

-sudo -E elastio ebs restore --rp <rp-id>
+sudo -E elastio ebs restore --rp <elastio-rp-id>

 Use the following command to restore an EBS volume that was unencrypted as unencrypted (no additional flags are required):

-sudo -E elastio ebs restore --rp <rp-id>
+sudo -E elastio ebs restore --rp <elastio-rp-id>

 Use the following command to restore an encrypted EBS volume as encrypted and encrypt it with the default AWS managed key: